#TECStories – Alexandra Bichir

 As a social worker you are like a macro photographer, you get to see and hear and capture in your memory a lot of individual stories, and details that make up someone’s life.
 Strange thing, my vision is not that great, but when interacting with people I use more than my lens.
 This is what I try to do in relation to my colleagues.

 I get that the essence is sometimes hidden in the silence between words or in a hand gesture.
-I am lucky enough to be surrounded with fascinating people here at TEC and, even if I might strike you as a stressed and jumpy person most of the time, I consider myself a lucky person.
+I am lucky enough to be surrounded with fascinating people here at TEC and, even if I might strike you as a stressed and jumpy person most of the time.
 I am all over the place, multitasking like crazy but I don’t lay low as a colleague.

 Make friends with me if you want me to toss you sweets from our hidden cabinet.
 Call on me if you want a brand new sharpie.
 Pat me on my shoulder if you need a good listener, I promise I’ll try to help. (blink blink)